 The Story of Ascalon

-On 15 June 2009, after a 12-month submission and selection process, the Dean and Chapter of St George’s Cathedral commissioned Marcus Canning and Christian de Vietri to create a contemporary sculpture on the theme of St George and the Dragon for the Cathedral grounds.
+On 15 June 2009, after a 12-month submission and selection process, the Chapter of St George’s Cathedral commissioned Marcus Canning and Christian de Vietri to create a contemporary sculpture on the theme of St George and the Dragon for the Cathedral grounds.

 The commission was made possible by a generous donation to the Cathedral Arts Foundation, which was earmarked for the project.
 The donor, Mark Creasy, pledged $500,000 to enable Canning and de Vietri’s design to be realized as an 18-metre artwork.

 Named Ascalon after the lance used by St George to slay the dragon, the artwork aims “to evoke a sense of righteous power and victory over a force of darkness and oppression."

 Dr John Shepherd (Dean of Perth, 1990-2014) praised Mark Creasy for his vision and generosity:

 “Private funding has enabled us to keep the parameters as wide as possible,” he said.
 “The only guideline was the theme of St George and the Dragon.

 “Above all, we looked for a work that would give permission to imagine, to stimulate fresh insights into the mystery of good, evil, life – something that stimulated in us a sense of transcendence, something we could turn like a diamond in our mind, and see new implications for living – a spiritual stimulus.”